Impact

 Risk and Exploitability

-The reported Chromium security severity is low, and there is no EPSS score or KEV listing.
-A successful exploitation requires an attacker to have already gained control of the renderer process, which is a non‑trivial prerequisite.
-Without this compromise, the flaw is not exploitable, so the risk remains low to medium depending on the likelihood of renderer compromise in the environment.
+The CVSS score of 6.5 indicates moderate risk.
+The EPSS score is less than 1% and the vulnerability is not listed in CISA KEV.
+Exploitation still requires the attacker to have already compromised the renderer process, which is a non‑trivial prerequisite.
+Without that condition, the flaw cannot be exploited, so the overall risk remains low to moderate depending on the likelihood of an earlier renderer compromise in the environment.

 OpenCVE Enrichment